aipaca-mlops/ML-training-cost-calculator/README.md

 				'input_dim': 196}
 				}
 ```
-Now we can convert generated data into pandas dataframe
+Now we can convert generated data into pandas dataframe.
 ```python
 # convert raw data as dataframe and scaler
 df, scaler = mtd.convert_config_data(